rossant/galry/docs/manual.md

 galry finds the associated interaction event according to the current interaction mode.
-Then, that interaction event and the relevant action parameters (returned by the function specified in the binding) are passed to the interaction processor that is implemented in the `InteractionManager`.
-This processor handles this event and makes the relevant changes to the different companion objects (such as the `PaintManager`) in order to implement the logic of the event.
-The processor is implemented in the `process_event` and `process_extended_event` methods of the `InteractionManager`.
-The former method processes exising events (related to navigation essentially), whereas the latter can be overriden in order to handle new, custom interaction events that are not part of galry.
+Then, that interaction event and the relevant action parameters (returned by the function specified in the binding) are passed to the `InteractionManager`.
+This manager contains one or several `EventProcessor`, which define handlers for different events.
+A handler for an event is a method of the processor, which takes a parameter as an input and perform some action in response to that event.
+Possible actions only include changing the parameters of visuals for now, which already captures most scenarios.

+Processors can be reused in an a modular fashion.
+Each processor has access to all other processors (every processor has a name, unique within a given InteractionManager).

 ### The `BindingManager` companion class